Lebowski89/blog/content/roles.md

 plex_exporter_defaults_image_tag: 'latest'

 ## Note: bazarr_name and lidarr_name are defined in group_vars (see above).

 ```

-One thing you might like to do is to have role defaults that are used throughout the role, with these defaults pointing to group_vars.
-I simply preferred to have as few variables as possible.
+You also might like to have role defaults that are used throughout the role, with these defaults pointing to group_vars.
+I simply prefer to have as few variables as possible.

 ***